-New Flood Map format!!
-Now the flood zone information is available superimposed over aerial photos.
+Flood zone information is available superimposed over aerial photos.

-On November 17, 2010, the Town Council adopted the digitized flood insurance rate maps for West Greenwich, the Flood Insurance Study for Kent County, and the new ORDINANCE NO. 91
+On September 21, 2015, the Town Council adopted the updated digitized flood insurance rate maps for West Greenwich, the Flood Insurance Study for Kent County, and the amended ORDINANCE NO. 91

 |Map Layout of Town||Index||Panel 0111||Panel 0112||Panel 0116|